Samsung/LPVS/.github/SECURITY.md

-# Security policy
+# Security Policy

-### Contents
+## Table of Contents
 1. [Introduction](#1-introduction)
 2. [Vulnerabilities](#2-vulnerabilities)
     2.1 [Supported Versions](#21-supported-versions)
     2.2 [Vulnerability Report](#22-vulnerability-report)
     2.3 [Security Disclosure](#23-security-disclosure)

----

 ## 1. Introduction

-This document describes the sequence of actions when the vulnerability is founded, the product version that fixes them, security requirements, as well as the required process of developing a secure code.
+This document outlines the procedures for addressing vulnerabilities, the supported versions of LPVS, security requirements, and the recommended practices for developing secure code.

----

 ## 2. Vulnerabilities

 ### 2.1 Supported Versions

-We are releasing patches to eliminate vulnerabilities, you can see below:
+We provide patches to address vulnerabilities for the following versions of LPVS:

 | Version     | Supported by | LPVS               | 3-rd party component                           |
 | ----------- | ------------ | ------------------ | ---------------------------------------------- |